 The door plays host to some robust plastics and the electric window switches, and the door pull is usefully far forward, to allow you to reach it when the door is fully open.
 The switches for the electric mirrors are on the dashboard to the right of the steering wheel, so not in a particularly natural position.

 The Easy-life seating system in the Toyota Verso is a work of genius.
-It’s incredibly simple to use and allows the car to be turned from a 5- or 7-seater into a van in a matter of seconds.
+It’s incredibly simple to use and allows the car to be turned from a five- or seven-seater into a van in a matter of seconds.

 The middle-row seats also slide back and forth individually to allow you to adjust legroom or boot space (or increase legroom for those in the 3rd row), as required.

 There’s a decent boot too when the rearmost seats are folded down, and the interior is full of little storage areas, which are great for the detritus of daily life.
-Bear in mind, though, that carrying 7 people doesn’t necessarily mean you’ll also be able to carry luggage for 7; space isn’t quite that generous.
+Bear in mind, though, that carrying seven people doesn’t necessarily mean you’ll also be able to carry luggage for seven; space isn’t quite that generous.

 There’s a refrigerated glovebox on all models bar the entry-level one (great for storing bars of chocolate), and the backs of the front seats feature handy foldaway picnic tables.